Gideon-BI/Gideon-BI/README.md

 # 👋 Hi there!

-## I am **Gideon Eyo Oquongudo** - an **Analytics Engineer**
+## I am **Gideon Eyo Oquongudo** - *Data Analyst*

-I operate at the intersection of **data engineering and analytics**, transforming raw, complex datasets into structured, insight-ready assets that drive business decisions.
+I operate at the intersection of Data Analytics and Business Intelligence, transforming raw, complex datasets into structured, insight-ready assets that drive business decisions.

-I started out as a **Data Analyst**, but quickly expanded my scope — now I focus on **building pipelines, modeling data, and enabling scalable analytics systems** that empower both report creators and decision-makers.
+I started out as a **Data Analyst**, but quickly expanding my scope — gradually shifting focus to building **building pipelines, modeling data, and enabling scalable analytics systems** that empower both report creators and decision-makers.

 ---

 ### 🚀 What I'm Currently Working On
-- 🏥 **End-to-End Snowflake & dbt Healthcare Big Data Project**
+- 🏥 **End-to-End Snowflake & dbt AirBnB Big Data Project**

 ---